Paul of Venice

 - The principle of individuation, when causing the passage from the level of universals to that of singulars, does not play the role of form (or act) in relation to the specific nature, but the role of matter (or potency), as it is what the specific form structures (In Cat., chap.
 De substantia, fol.
 60ra).

 In this way Paul of Venice tried to solve the aporetic aspects of Duns Scotus' theory of individuation.
 Scotus said nothing about the problem of the relation between the thisness and the particular matter and form that constitute the individual.
-The Franciscan master was silent also about a possible identification of the thisness with one of the two essential forms of the individual substance, the forma partis (for instance, the individual soul) and the forma totius (the human nature).
+The Franciscan master was also silent about a possible identification of the thisness with one of the two essential forms of the individual substance, the forma partis (for instance, the individual soul) and the forma totius (the human nature).
 Paul identifies the principle of individuation with the informing act through which the specific nature molds its matter.
 This identification had been already suggested by the opposition between immanent and remote principles of individuation described in the Summa philosophiae naturalis.
 In fact, all the constituents of the individual compound (matter, form, and quantity) had been contrasted with the thisness, which for that reason could not be identified with any of them.
 Moreover, it is obvious that:

 - It is the union of the singular form with its matter that establishes the “birth” of the individual.